Pulborough Circular walk

 • Go through the centre of the village on Church Street and continue on a footpath over the railway line and across the water meadows to the River Arun.
 Turn left and follow the riverside path for 1 km to the footbridge carrying the South Downs Way (SDW) across the river.

-• To complete the shortened Alternative Walk, cross the river and turn left to continue along the right-hand bank.
-Turn left onto the B2139 and recross the river on Houghton Bridge, passing the Riverside Café and the Bridge Inn by the junction with Stoke Road.
-Go under the railway bridge and turn right up the station's approach road.
+• To complete the Alternative Short Walk, cross the river and turn left to continue along the right-hand bank.
+Turn left onto the B2139 and recross the river on Houghton Bridge,

 The route from Amberley village is the same as the ending of Walk 1–32.

-3. Eventually you climb onto a low embankment and turn left along it, with the River Arun just off to your right.
+3. Bear left as indicated and follow a clear grassy path heading SW and then W for 450m (detouring around any boggy areas as necessary).
+Eventually you climb onto a low embankment and turn left along it, with the River Arun just off to your right.
 Continue along the raised path for just over 1 km to the substantial footbridge carrying the South Downs Way?
 (SDW).

-4. If you are not doing the loop out via South Stoke, complete the walk with the directions below.
+4. If you doing the Alternative Short Walk (omitting South Stoke), complete the walk with the directions below.

 5. Finishing at Amberley Station (+1 km)

-1. The suggested route to Amberley station follows the Walk 1–32 route: the riverside path on the far bank is nicer but you do have to recross the river on an awkward road bridge.
+1. The suggested route to Amberley station follows the Walk 1–32 route on the far bank: the riverside path there is nicer but you do have to recross the river on an awkward road bridge.
 If you prefer you could remain on the left-hand bank; this path leaves the embankment after 400m and goes behind some park homes to reach the B2139.

 2. For the suggested route cross the river and turn left to continue in the same direction on the right-hand bank.
 You can see one of the tea places on the opposite bank shortly before reaching the road bridge, where you turn left onto the B2139.